 “We want our students to be active and to know the great area in which we are located,” she said.

-In addition to Pipestem, Concord students similarly benefit from the school's proximity to Bluestone National Scenic River, which is adjacent to Pipestem, and the nearby the New River Gorge National River, both of which are managed by the National Park Service.
+In addition to Pipestem, Concord students similarly benefit from the school's proximity to Bluestone National Scenic River, which is adjacent to Pipestem, and the nearby the New River Gorge National Park and Preserve, both of which are managed by the National Park Service.

 The vast Bluestone Lake Wildlife Management Area also protects more than 17,000 acres of lake and remote forest less than 10 miles away.

 Also a stone's throw from the university, Bluestone State Park and Camp Creek State Park attract tourists year-round, while the vast George Washington & Jefferson National Forests extend for miles along the southern horizon.